 Read our full Blue Yeti review.

 Despite JLab’s relative lack of experience with dedicated mics, it’s put out a stellar USB microphone in the Talk.
 This affordable, tripod-mounted number has the same set of recording patterns as the Blue Yeti and is roughly a match for the Yeti's clarity and warmth of its recordings.

 Some may find the JLab Talk even better, as its tripod base is more adjustable than the Yeti’s fixed stand.
 We also like how the gain and headphone volume controls use a large light-up ring to indicate current levels, so it’s easy to tell at a glance what your current settings are.
 Lesser mics don’t always make these details clear.

 Read our full JLab Talk review.

-It's now called the Logitech for Creators X, but the microphone formerly known as the Yeti X is still a top-notch USB microphone in the Yeti X. As the name suggests, it’s basically a souped-up Blue Yeti, with a similar overall design and high standards of recording quality.
+It's now called the Logitech for Creators X, but the microphone formerly known as the Yeti X is still a top-notch USB microphone.
+As the name suggests, it’s basically a souped-up Blue Yeti, with a similar overall design and high standards of recording quality.
 That goes for a range of supported directional patterns, too.

 It does cost more, in exchange for a handful of design improvements: the gain switch is positioned on the front, for easier access, and a ring of LEDs can keep you informed on how loud you are in real-time; a handy alternative to using headphones for monitoring.
 We’d still say the standard Blue Yeti is the better deal, especially for casual users, but the Blue Yeti X is a fine USB mic.